rabidaudio/synthesizer/README.md

   - wired to VCA by default
   - save surface area with 1 set of ADSR controls for a pair of envelopes
   - fully modular means you could borrow one for VCF instead, or send to both VCA and VCF
+  - Can get more mileage out of envelopes with smaller delay-only envelopes, or perhaps attack/decay only
 6. LFO
   - 2x is plenty I think?
   - OSC circuit, but adjusted to lower frequencies